erc003/cse110Page/index.md

 Yikes that's even more cringe.
 I'm gonna stop now.

 ## More about me
 Nothing too interesting about me.
-If you're bored, you can go back to the [README](../README.md)I chill with friends on Discord, play video games and watch anime, and used to hit the gym with friends.
+If you're bored, you can go back to the [README](./README.md).
+I chill with friends on Discord, play video games and watch anime, and used to hit the gym with friends.
 Here's my [LinkedIn](https://www.linkedin.com/in/er-chen/) if you want it.